Start Printed Page 14174

 Start Amendment Part

-2. Amend Appendix C to Part 5 by adding paragraph 82 to read as follows: End Amendment Part
+2. Add, at the end of Appendix C to Part 5, paragraph <“83”> to read as follows: End Amendment Part

 Appendix C to Part 5—DHS Systems of Records Exempt From the Privacy Act